The harder thing in Tibet

-Teased back home for taking up to two showers a day, I awoke outside of Drongpa having not properly bathed in over a month.
+Teased back home for taking up to two showers a day, I awoke outside of Drongpa having not properly bathed in more than a month.
 Camped in a ditch off the side of the road, I rummaged through my tent with matted hair – everything that surrounded me either dirty, dusty or broken.

-Three sizeable chunks of luminous green mold.
+Three sizable chunks of luminous green mold.

 Although I was supposed to be gaining weight, I cursed the intestinal wallpaper paste and chucked the bowl out the front of my tent.

 I opened my first-aid kit, grabbed my water bottle, and tossed back the same breakfast I’d consumed for the last two days: A 500-milligram tablet of Flagyl – the potent self poison meant to snuff out Giardiasis lamblia, the single-celled organism that had laid me flat, scrambled my insides, and cost me the better part of 25 pounds.

 But this third morning, I awoke to something different.